 Our brands participate in the outdoor-oriented lifestyle that has and is expected to benefit from favorable long-term growth trends.
-The users of our products are loyal outdoor enthusiasts, including climbers, mountaineers, trail runners, skiers, mountain bikers, backpackers and campers, adventure seekers, overlanders and other outdoor-inspired consumers.
+The users of our products are loyal outdoor enthusiasts, including climbers, mountaineers, trail runners, skiers, mountain bikers, backpackers, campers, adventure seekers, overlanders, tradesmen, and other outdoor-inspired consumers.
 We believe we have a strong reputation for innovation, style, quality, design, safety and durability in our core product lines, positioning us for sustainable growth amidst the acceleration of our market opportunity.
 Select factors driving this acceleration include:

 Increasing Adoption of Outdoor Lifestyles and Focus on Health and Wellness.
-According to Outdoor Foundation, over the past decade, many outdoor activities have experienced a consistent rise in participation rates.
+According to Outdoor Foundation, a non-profit dedicated to getting people outside for their health, over the past decade, many outdoor activities have experienced a consistent rise in participation rates.
 This heightened participation has grown in tandem with increasing consumer focus on health and wellness with many consumers acutely aware of the myriad of physical and mental health benefits associated with outdoor activities.